Another interesting trick is dispatching by file name.

 const config = JSON.parse(raw);

-It's not difficult to see that by having a startup environment name, it's possible to create a suitable file name.
-Let's do that:
+It is not difficult to see that using a startup environment name.
+So we can create a suitable file name.
+Let us do that:

 const filename = `database.${env}.json`;